Xeven777/x-post-mcp-server/README.md

 # 🤖 MCP X/Twitter Post Server & Client

-This project demonstrates a Model Context Protocol (MCP) server that allows interaction with the X (formerly Twitter) API, along with a client to interact with the server using Google's Gemini AI, and an automated daily posting script.
+This project demonstrates a Model Context Protocol (MCP) server that allows interaction with the X (formerly Twitter) API, along with a client to interact with the server using Google's Gemini AI, and automated daily posting scripts.

 ## ✨ Features

 - **MCP Server (`/server`)**: Exposes a `createPost` tool via MCP to post tweets.
 - **MCP Client (`/client`)**: Connects to the MCP server and uses Google Gemini AI to interact with the `createPost` tool through natural language.
-- **Auto Poster (`/server/autopost.ts`)**: Fetches top Hacker News stories daily, generates a recap using Gemini AI, and posts it to X using the `createPost` tool.
+- **Auto Poster (`/server/autopost.ts`)**: 🚀 Fetches top Hacker News stories daily, generates a recap using Gemini AI, and posts it to X using the `createPost` tool.
+- **Quote Poster (`/server/autopost_quotes.ts`)**: 💬 Fetches a random ZenQuotes quote and posts it to X.
+- **On This Day Poster (`/server/autopost_today.ts`)**: 📅 Fetches a historical event for today from ZenQuotes and posts it to X.
+- **GitHub Actions**: 🤖 Automates posting with workflows:
-- **GitHub Action (`/.github/workflows/daily-post.yml`)**: Runs the auto-poster script daily at 12:00 UTC. 🕛
+  - `/.github/workflows/daily-post.yml`: 📰 Posts Hacker News recap daily at 12:00 UTC.
+  - `/.github/workflows/autopost_quotes.yml`: 💡 Posts a quote daily at 4:00 UTC.
+  - `/.github/workflows/autopost_today.yml`: 🏛️ Posts a historical event daily at 18:00 UTC.

 ## 🚀 Getting Started